 3. Leverage your tax refund.

-Remember that RRSPs aren’t tax-free, they are tax-deferred – so as tempting as it might be to spend your tax refund, reinvesting it will work to your long-term advantage to reach your retirement goals.
+As tempting as it might be to spend your tax refund, reinvesting it will work to your long-term advantage to reach your retirement goals.

 4. Contribute now, deduct later.

 You don’t have to claim deductions on your RRSP contributions in the same year that you make them.
 If you are expecting a future increase in taxable income that will push you into a higher tax bracket, you can defer claiming deductions until a later year to benefit from a higher tax refund.